mint-ED/toasts/backend/README.md

   },
 };

+###deployment
+updated default network to ganache, using 127.0.0.1:7545.  must have ganache installed and running

 This project demonstrates a basic Hardhat use case.
 It comes with a sample contract, a test for that contract, a sample script that deploys that contract, and an example of a task implementation, which simply lists the available accounts.